dastrong/Portfolio/content/posts/website-mockups.md

 - "/v1637738361/Portfolio/work_Portfolio.png"

 ---
-Let's learn how to make some simple website mockups like the one you see above or the others on my [work page](/work "Daniel Strong's Work") for FREE, step by step.
+Let's learn how to make some simple website mockups like the one you see below or the others on my [work page](/work "Daniel Strong's Work") for FREE, step by step.

 ![Daniel Strong's Portfolio Website Mockup](/v1637738361/Portfolio/work_Portfolio.png "My Portfolio Website Mockup")